cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 I agree with Shirky that this is an inevitable collapse of the old school.
 And I agree that our best option is to work as creatively as possible to <em>get through it and find another way</em> to make meaning, to build understanding, to be journalists.

 The thing is, it's brutal.
-And it's not just print -- all news costs money.
+And it's not just print &mdash; all news costs money.
 Meaning-making takes energy.
 Real editors, real photographers, real writers.
 And, yes there is still the bottom line of printing.
 (Or, in my case, the expenses of wrangling servers.)

 The collapse is even harder to accept if your family depends on a paycheck from your publisher.
 We want it to work, and we want to think it will be better soon.